 Residential vs. Outpatient Treatment

-The main difference between outpatient and inpatient programs is that inpatient programs provide 24-hour care, housing, supervision, and medical care.
+The main difference between outpatient and residential rehab programs is that inpatient programs provide 24-hour care, housing, supervision, and medical care.
 These types of treatment programs tend to be more expensive.
 If a person has a severe addiction and a higher risk of experiencing severe addiction and withdrawal symptoms, this may be a better option.
 Access to medical care and 24-hour supervision will provide a safe place for them as they go through the withdrawal process.